 The main display has a fixed IP address, which is set in the first power-on wizard.
-However, the IP address can always be changed later in the main display administration section:

-• In the main display, go to Shortcuts > Menu > Settings > Administration > Network Configuration.
+You can find the IP address under Menu > Help > Version Information.
+The IP address can always be changed later in the main display administration section: Menu > Settings > Administration > Network Configuration.

-Composition of the IP address

-Within a network, the first 3 groups of the IP address must always be the same, Example:

-where X represents another component on the network.
+On the network, the three first groups in the IP address must always be the same, e.g. 192.168.0.x, where x represents another unit on the network.

-The last numeral in the IP address must always be unique to the network.

-Factory settings for the main display
+The last numeral in the IP address must always be unique to the unit on the network.
+The last two digits after x are the engine number.
+A main display with the IP address 192.168.0.104 will be named Engine #4.

-The factory settings only apply when the main display is started for the first time.
-When the settings have been changed, the changes are saved even if factory settings are restored.
+When the main display is started for the first time or after a factory reset has been performed, the default settings for the network apply.

+- IP-adress: 192.168.0.101

+- Subnet Mask: 255.255.255.0

-IP-adress: 192.168.0.101Subnet Mask: 255.255.255.0Default gateway: 192.168.0.1
+- Default gateway: 192.168.0.1